Helping Your Child After Their Sister, Brother Or Cousin Has Died

 It is also important to remember that children and teens are, of course, young.
 They need the time to grow up gradually, so avoid telling them they need to grow up, or that they must now take on responsibilities that are not appropriate for their age or stage.
 Let them be the age they are.

 When a family member dies the whole family grieves and each member of it needs support.
 Some of the best support comes from each other.
-Children and teens – because they are young – are especially vulnerable and need adults around them to guide and support them.
+Children and teens, because they are young, need adults around them to guide and support them.
 It can be a very confusing time for them.
-However, if, for a short time, your own pain and grief means you are unable to give the support to your other children that you want to, make certain there are other adults around them who will, until you are more able to spend time with them yourself.
+But, if, for a short time, your own pain and grief means you are unable to give the support to your other children that you want to, make certain there are other adults around them who will.
+This can help until you are more able to spend time with your other childrern yourself.

 What if the grief of brothers, sisters or cousins is not noticed or goes unsupported?

 Losing a brother, sister or cousin is a deep and powerful loss.
 If adults around do not recognise this, a child or teen can feel an even greater sense of isolation.
 They may feel they aren't wanted or are in the way.
 This can make their experience even more painful and may cause future emotional difficulties.
 They may push down their feelings so they can hide them, only to have them push their way out in other ways that can be very difficult, such as behavioural difficulties, relationship problems, comfort seeking risky behaviour (such as drugs, alcohol, sex) or an emotional breakdown.

 What grief reactions can I expect from brothers, sisters and cousins of a child who has died?

 Brothers, sisters and cousins all have their own reactions.